DannyBoy-PI/SolaXAPI/README.md

 Connect to Solax RealTime API and Push to PVOutput

 It will pull the latest RealTime information about your inverter and store it in a datafile (No database needed).
+Now also gets Openweathermap.org Temperature if you want.

 It will then push the defined range up to PVOutput from that datafile.
 If the SolaX API service is unavailable, your inverter is in an abnormal state or there is no internet connectivity, you will get data gaps.
 If and when SolaX release a full